 A short walk down the street to the west you will find the San Fernando Cathedral which is very close to the river.
 I doubt pets are allowed inside the cathedral, but light shows take place on a weekly basis outside.
 Your dog(s) could easily attend one of those with you.
 A couple blocks south of the Alamo you can find Hemisfair Park and the Tower of the Americas.
 The park is dog friendly which we covered in a separate article, “A Dog Friendly Hemisfair Adventure“.

 Across the street and to the west of Hemisfair Park you will find La Villita.
-This was one of the very first neighborhoods in San Antonio, and is currently an arts and crafts market where you can find hand crafted items.
-Head several blocks to the west of the San Fernando Cathedral and you will find the largest Mexican Market in the nation.
-Inside the three block historic market district you will find hundreds of locally owned shops, restaurants, and a farmers market.
+This was one of the very first neighborhoods in San Antonio, and is currently an arts and crafts market where you can find hand-crafted items.
+Head several blocks west of the San Fernando Cathedral and you will find the largest Mexican Market in the nation.
+Inside the three-block historic market district you will find hundreds of locally owned shops, restaurants, and a farmers market.

 If food is what you crave, there are many options along the riverwalk.
 Many of the restaurants on the riverwalk have outdoor seating because many people desire a river view while they eat.
 There is one major bonus about outdoor seating.
 That’s right!
 It’s dog friendly.

 There are 35 places (at least) to eat near the riverwalk.
 Choose from Mediterranean, steak, sushi, Mexican, American bistro, Tex-Mex, or pub style.
 There are more than a few options.
 Most of the restaurants maintain a rating of 4 stars or better and can get a bit pricey, especially if you start ordering margaritas!